jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recorddistributionfor.md

     if (_currency != _distributionLimitCurrencyOf) revert CURRENCY_MISMATCH();
     ```

+7. Get a reference to the terminal's currency.

+    ```
+    // Get a reference to the terminal's currency. uint256 _balanceCurrency = IJBSingleTokenPaymentTerminal(msg.sender).currency();
+    ```

-7. Calculate how much of the balance will be used.
+8. Calculate how much of the balance will be used.
 If the currency of the distribution limit and the balance are the same, no price conversion is necessary.
 Otherwise, convert the distribution limit currency to that of the balance.

     ```
     // Convert the amount to the balance's currency.